christian-krieg/yourls-plugin-base-url-rewrite/README.md

 that specifies the base URL of generated shortlinks.

-This plugin rewrites short URLs by replacing the original base URL (as specified by ``YOURLS_SITE`` in `config.php`) with the base URL given as configuration option.
-If the base URL is empty, the original short URL is returned.
+This plugin rewrites short URLs by replacing the original base URL (as specified by ``YOURLS_SITE`` in `config.php`) with the base URL given in the configuration option.
+If the base URL configuration option is empty, the original short URL is returned.

 This base URL can be different from the domain from which YOURLS is served.
 Rewrite short links such that they point to another (base) domain (e.g.,